voxpupuli/puppet-jira/README.md

 If installing to an existing JIRA instance, it is your responsibility to backup your database.
 We also recommend that you backup your JIRA home directory and that you align your current JIRA version with the version you intend to use with puppet JIRA module.

 You must have your database setup with the account user that JIRA will use.
 This can be done using the puppetlabs-postgresql and puppetlabs-mysql modules.

 When using this module to upgrade JIRA, please make sure you have a database/JIRA home backup.

+When using MySQL, We call the jira::mysql_connector class to install the MySQL java connector directory from mysql.com as per Atlassian's documented recommendations.

 <a name="beginning-with-JIRA">
 ###Beginning with JIRA